 Can I Lose Weight Without Hitting The Gym?

 What?
 No!
 This can so not be true.
-Don’t get too happy though, there is no mythical potion which can transform you into your dream shape.
+Don’t get too happy though, there is no mythical potion that can transform you into your dream shape.
 However, there are other ways to reduce weight too.
 Even the most regimented fitness fanatics have days where they just can’t get to the gym.
-Whether you’re traveling, have scheduling conflicts or sick kids at home, sometimes life just happens.
+Whether you’re traveling, have scheduling conflicts, or have sick kids at home, sometimes life just happens.
 Here are some tried-and-true bodyweight exercises you can do outside the gym that will still get your heart pumping and help ensure that your “best-laid plans” don’t go completely awry.

 Here are some exercises which you can practice at home-:

 The tuck and jump are one of the best full-body exercises you can do, so implement it into your weekly at-home workout, today!
 Stand with both feet firmly planted on the ground, and then simply jump as high as you can.
 Once you’re in the jumping pose, bend your knees so that they come up to your chest as much as possible.
 Land on the ground with your knees slightly bent, and repeat (just a warning, this exercise is more challenging than it sounds!)

 One of the best and most surefire ways to beat the winter blues is with the adrenaline-packed, full-body burpees!
 Start off in a squat position, and then kick both feet back so that you’re in a classic push-up stance.
 Perform one push-up, and jump back into the starting position.
 Repeat!